fkirchmann/IIoTranslator/README.md

 ### Quick Start with Java
 1. Install Java 17 (or newer) and Maven 3.
 2. Download the main branch and `cd` to it.
+3. Create a `config` directory in the current directory (the one containing this README.md) and copy the application.properties file into it.
+Then modify the file to add your devices.
-3. Run the application:
+4. Run the application:
 ```
 mvn spring-boot:run
 ```
-4. Use [UaExpert](https://www.unified-automation.com/products/development-tools/uaexpert.html) or any other OPC UA client to connect to the server at `opc.tcp://localhost:4840/`
+5. Use [UaExpert](https://www.unified-automation.com/products/development-tools/uaexpert.html) or any other OPC UA client to connect to the server at `opc.tcp://localhost:4840/`
-5. Edit the application.properties file to change settings and add devices, then restart the application.

 ## Technology Stack
 - Java 17